bill742/random-quote-generator/README.md

-# random-quote-generator
+# Random Quote Generator
-An app that displays random inspirational quotes about design.
+An app that pulls data from the Quotes on Design API to generate random inspirational quotes about design.
+The app also allows the user to tweet any of the quotes.